 Hypnosis is simply a state of relaxed focus.
 It is a natural state.
 In fact, each of us enters such a state – sometimes called a trance state – at least twice a day: once when we are falling asleep, and once when we are waking up.
-That kind of fuzzy, timeless state between dreaming and awake is a trance state.
-When a nine-minute snooze-button seems to give you enough time to have an-hour long dream, that’s a trance state.
+That kind of fuzzy, timeless state between dreaming and being awake is a trance state.
+When a nine-minute snooze-button seems to give you enough time to have an hour-long dream, that is a trance state.

-Some people leave their first hypnotherapy session saying, “I wasn’t hypnotized – I knew what was going on the whole time!”
+Some people leave their first hypnotherapy session saying, “I was not hypnotized – I knew what was going on the whole time!”
 Well of course you did!
 The truth about hypnosis is that it is not a state of amnesia or of no awareness.
-Just the opposite true, in fact: hypnosis is a state of very heightened awareness and focus.
+Just the opposite is true, in fact: hypnosis is a state of very heightened awareness and focus.

-Hollywood has perpetrated many myths about hypnosis, and not remembering anything from the hypnosis session is one of those myths.
+Hollywood has perpetuated many myths about hypnosis, and not remembering anything from a hypnosis session is one of those myths.
 Only under special circumstances would a person forget everything from a session.

-Much more can be accomplished when the person undergoing hypnosis remembers everything.
+Much more can be accomplished when a person who is undergoing hypnosis remembers everything.